 A further review of traffic flows within the eastern access leg has also been provided together with supporting information in relation to traffic and car parking.
-This additional information including a parking plan is included as Attachment 2 to this Report.
+This additional information including a parking plan is included as Attachment 2 to Report CJ038-04/19.
 Following feedback from the City, a subsequent parking plan (Attachment 3 refers) was submitted clarifying aspects of the proposal, and it is this plan together with plans previously presented to Council that are considered in this report.
-The development plans and traffic statement considered by Council at its meeting held on 16 October 2018 (CJ169-10/18 refers) are included as Attachments 4 and 5 to this Report respectively.
+The development plans and traffic statement considered by Council at its meeting held on 16 October 2018 (CJ169-10/18 refers) are included as Attachments 4 and 5 to Report CJ038-04/19 respectively.